Lea Michele to replace Beanie Feldstein as Fanny Brice in Funny Girl

 Michele herself has also previously discussed how she wanted to star in Funny Girl one day.
 While appearing onWatch What Happens Live in 2017, the actor addressed how Glee creator Ryan Murphy had bought the rights to the show and she was prepared to take on the leading part.

-It appears that there wasn’t any bad blood between the actors, as Michele commented on Feldstein’s Instagram post to congratulate her at the time.

-“Yes!
-YOU are the greatest star!
-This is going to be epic!!!,” the Spring Awakening star wrote.

-Notably, the buzz about Michele is in start contrast to the last time she made headlines.
 Michele faced criticism back in 2020 after she shared a tweet dedicated to George Floyd and the Black Lives Matter Movement.
-In response to the singer’s post, one of her former Glee co-stars, Samantha Ware, called Michele out for making her “first television gig a living h***”.
+In response to the singer’s post, one of her former Glee co-stars, Samantha Ware, called Michele out for making her “first television gig a living hell”.
 According to the actor, Michele had told everyone she would “s*** in Ware’s wig” if she could, “among other traumatic microaggressions”.

 Following that tweet, some of Michele’s other former co-workers chimed in.
 One claimed that she had previously “threatened to have people fired” and “was terrifying” at the age of 12.